danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/StoreKitPlus.md

 ![StoreKitPlus logo](Logo.png)

-StoreKitPlus is a Swift SDK that makes it easy to integrate with StoreKit 2.
+StoreKitPlus is a Swift library that makes it easier to use StoreKit 2 in Swift and SwiftUI.

 StoreKitPlus has an observable ``StoreContext`` that lets you observe store state, services that let you fetch, purchase and sync products, as well as a ``ProductRepresentable`` protocol that lets you use local product representations in your app.